|Euros in France|

 Before exchanging money, you need to know how currency exchange works and how to avoid ripoffs, which are common.
 More...

 Visitors to France have three options for obtaining euros:

 Your Home Bank Card

-If your home ATM/cash-machine bank card is chip-and-PIN, you may be able to use it easily for most purchases in France.
+If your home ATM/cash-machine bank card is RFID or chip-and-PIN, you may be able to use it easily for most purchases in France.
 If not, you can use it to withdraw euros from French distributeurs des billets (ATMs/cashpoints) or Retrait (cash witdrawal).
 Check with your bank to see if this will work without problems.

 Credit & Debit Cards

-The USA is making (belatedly) the transition to chip cards.
-Check with your bank to assure that your card is a chip-and-PIN (preferable) or chip-and-signature card.
+Check with your bank to assure that your card is an RFID or chip-and-PIN (preferable) or chip-and-signature card.
 Businesses in France may not accept the older credit cards with only a magnetic stripe on the back.
 If your card is from the USA, you may be required to sign a slip to complete a transaction.
 More...

 Bureaux de Change

 Exchange your home currency (dollars, pounds, yen, etc.) for euros at a bureau de change (currency exchange office).
 Exchange rate spreads, commissions and service fees in France can take as much as 10% of your money for each exchange, so currency exchange may not be the thrifty option.

 A good tip in Paris or anywhere: whenever you pay with cash, always count your change.